NouemanKHAL/sugoku/README.md

-# Sudoku Solver REST API
+# Sugoku

-A simple sudoku solver REST API that handles sudoku grids with custom grid and subgrid sizes.
+A simple sudoku REST API that allows to solve and generate sudoku grids with custom grid and subgrid sizes.

 ## Prerequisites